justenPalmer/timebot/README.md

 # timebot
-Tiny JS utility for queueing and clearing timeouts and intervals.
-This is made for games and applications which have lots of timeouts and intervals to manage.
+Tiny JS utility for managing multiple timeouts and intervals.
 Timebot provides a centralized and organized way of managing timed asynchronous functions.
 Also, since it will only run one interval on the system, it can be a lot more efficient than running separate intervals.

 1. Allows pausing and resuming of queued timeouts
 2. Use a tag on timeouts to isolate and perform actions on only groups of timeouts
-3. Use it both in the browser and with node.js
+3. Use it in the browser and with node.js

 ```` javascript